 It’s the second point — suppressing your thought energy — I wish to shed a bit more light on today.

-The question remains: is there a way to taming your mind so it listens to you than you having to play second fiddle to it?
+The question remains: is there a way to tame your mind so it listens to you rather than you having to play second fiddle to it?

 The good news is, and I speak from experience, yes, it is possible.
 Before I say how, let me share with you a little story I first heard in a poetry recitation event by Om Vyas: